timfernix/ezreal/README.md

 ## Why this exists

 Over recent years I have been collecting more and more Ezreal media.
 So i thought: Why not create this archive to make it easy for other fans to search and view Ezreal media without digging through scattered sources.
-It includes a clean gallery, filters, search and the possibilty to access the raw assets.
+It includes a gallery, filters, search and the possibilty to access the raw assets.

 ---